TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 - All VMs will be created in the cluster identified in by the Index value in main.tf and datasources.tf.
 The other cluster will be a destination target for Protection Policies, VPCs, etc.
+- The UUIDs for each cluster and Prism Central will be output on the screen after "terraform plan".
+Compare this with output from "nuclei cluster.list" and fine tune the indexes in main.tf as needed so the variables match the clusters and Prism Central correctly.

 ## Modules